labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-merge-objects/step1.md

-# Merge Objects
+# Object Merge Function

+To merge two or more objects, follow the given steps:

-> To start practicing coding, open the Terminal/SSH and type `node`.
+1. Open the Terminal/SSH and type `node` to start coding.

-Creates a new object from the combination of two or more objects.

-- Use `Array.prototype.reduce()` combined with `Object.keys()` to iterate over all objects and keys.
+2. Use `Array.prototype.reduce()` along with `Object.keys()` to iterate over all objects and keys.
-- Use `Object.prototype.hasOwnProperty()` and `Array.prototype.concat()` to append values for keys existing in multiple objects.
+3. Use `Object.prototype.hasOwnProperty()` and `Array.prototype.concat()` to append values for keys existing in multiple objects.
+4. Use the given code snippet to create a new object from the combination of two or more objects.

 ```js
 const merge = (...objs) =>